wjgilmore/dreamfactory-book/manuscript/raspberry-pi.md

 ---
 sidebar: auto
+meta:
+  - name: "name"
+    content: Installing DreamFactory On a Raspberry Pi
+  - name: "description"
+    content: Learn how to install DreamFactory on a Raspberry Pi
 ---

-# Chapter 9.
+# Chapter 10.
 Installing DreamFactory on a Raspberry Pi

 For this tutorial we used Raspberry Pi's official [Raspbian](https://www.raspberrypi.org/downloads/) operating system.
 Raspbian is Debian-based, and although it doesn't include all of the requisites required by DreamFactory, as you'll see those can be installed easily enough.